abds059/Cisco-Networking-Basics/README.md

 ```bash
 git clone https://github.com/abds059/Cisco-Networking-Basics.git
 ```

 ## Disclaimer

 These notes are intended for **educational use** and **personal revision**.
-The material reflects my understanding of the Cisco Networking syllabus and may contain mistakes or simplifications.
+The material reflects my personal understanding of the Cisco Networking syllabus and may contain mistakes or simplifications.
 Contributions or corrections are always welcome!

 Happy networking! 🌐🧠